 Please select a category below.

-The pipeline will be buried, but you might see access hatches, manhole lids, and vent pipes.
+The 42-inch welded steel pipeline will be buried, but you might see access hatches, manhole lids, and vent pipes.
 There will be a number of discharge structures located along the pipeline for pipeline draining.
 Pipeline markers and test stations for corrosion protection will be above ground.

-Thornton acquired shares in the Water Supply and Storage Company in the mid-1980s, filed water rights cases in 1986 and 1987, and had the initial Water Court trial in the early 1990s.
-A final Water Court decree was entered in 1998.
-The water comes from the Cache la Poudre River and is diverted northwest of Fort Collins into reservoirs owned by the Water Supply and Storage Company.
+The water comes from the Cache la Poudre River and is diverted eight miles upstream from Fort Collins into reservoirs owned by the Water Supply and Storage Company.

 To view the decree, open the Findings of Fact, Conclusions of Law, Judgement and Decree on Remand.

-We want to continue to be a good community neighbor and collaborate with stakeholders early in the process.
-In addition, it takes many years to perform the necessary studies and designs, acquire the necessary approvals and easements, and construct a 70-mile-long pipeline.
+We want to continue to be a good community neighbor and collaborate with stakeholders.
+In addition, it takes a few years to perform the necessary studies and designs, acquire the necessary approvals and easements, and construct a 70-mile-long pipeline.

 Legally, our water rights can only be used to supply our water customers.
 However, we are open to partnering with other communities in northern Colorado to share infrastructure.